Eishockey-Bundesliga: The 1970s

 The 1978–79 season saw the league expanded to twelve teams.
 This meant, Deilinghofen did not have to step down to the 2nd Bundesliga and Augsburger EV and Mannheimer ERC were added.
 Because of the insolvency of the Krefelder EV who dropped out of the league, the ESV Kaufbeuren was also admitted to the league while the financial collapse of the EV Rosenheim meant that the ice hockey department joined the SB Rosenheim instead, a lucky move that would soon pay off.
 Apart from the financial troubles, Augsburger EV would also declare insolvency at the end of the season and drop down to the Oberliga, Mannheim and Rosenheim were also accused of fielding players without correct transfer papers.
 Consequently, both clubs had points deducted but later reinstalled again.
 Mannheim, under coach Heinz Weisenbach, also started a trend that would soon become commonplace in the Bundesliga, to import Canadian players of German origins, the Deutschkanadier, who would be eligible to play for the West German ice hockey team and not take up any of the limited spots for foreigners per team.
 On the ice, the expansion meant that the main round was reduced from four to two games per team, 22 each. and the champions and relegation rounds were staged with six teams each.
 The Kölner EC won its second title while Augsburg and Kaufbeuren dropped out again.
 The game between Düsseldorfer and Berlin that season saw 22 goals scored, with the final result of 12–10 being the first time that two clubs in the same Bundesliga game scored in the double figures.

 The search for the perfect modus continued in 1979–80, with an extra round introduced after the regular season.
 The twelve clubs were split into three groups of four, with the best eight overall than entering the championship round while the worst four played against relegation.
 The complicated modus was blamed for Riessersee not defending its title, which went, for the first time, to the Mannheimer ERC and its Canadian-German star players.
 While Mannheim was, unjustly criticised for playing them other clubs already fielded foreigners with fake passports, which would blow out the following season.
 At the bottom of the league, new club Duisburger SC had no trouble saving itself in seventh place while ERC Freiburg came a distant last.

+During the 1979–80 season, the league scheduled a break in its scheduling to allow players to compete in ice hockey at the 1980 Winter Olympics with the Germany men's national ice hockey team.